jerseroman/are-we-alone-in-the-universe/paper/JOSS_SUBMISSION_NOTES.md

 ## Suggested JOSS submission form text

-This submission describes v2.15 of a browser-based astrobiology scenario calculator.
-The software provides transparent, auditable estimates of potentially Earth-like candidates under user-selected assumptions, with deterministic calculations, Monte Carlo uncertainty propagation, optional planetary constraints, release notes, tests, documentation, and citation metadata.
+TThis submission describes v2.15.0 of a browser-based astrobiology scenario calculator.
+The software provides transparent, auditable estimates of potentially Earth-like candidates under user-selected assumptions, with deterministic calculations, seeded Monte Carlo uncertainty propagation, optional planetary constraints, validation warnings, release notes, tests, documentation, citation metadata, and a Zenodo software archive.
 The main scholarly contribution is not a new observational result, but a reusable and inspectable modelling workflow that makes the conditional structure of Earth-like-candidate estimates explicit.

 The software is particularly relevant for astrobiology education, exoplanet-demography sensitivity analysis, and public-facing scientific communication where assumptions must remain visible and reproducible.
 It complements exoplanet catalogues and specialist simulation tools by providing a lightweight, browser-native, parameter-transparent scenario instrument.

+Related publication status: no peer-reviewed article about this software has been published or submitted elsewhere.
+A separate short methods paper may be prepared later, but this JOSS submission concerns the software implementation and its research-software workflow.

+Potential conflicts of interest: none declared.
+No external funding supported this work.

-## AI disclosure to keep consistent everywhere
+## AI disclosure

+Generative AI tools were used in a limited assistive role during the preparation of this software.
+OpenAI ChatGPT, including GPT-5.5 Thinking, OpenAI Codex, and Anthropic Claude Opus 4.8 + VS supported drafting, copy-editing, partial code-writing assistance, code-review support, documentation review, audit-prompt design, and test-planning support.
+These tools were used across code, paper text, documentation, and review-preparation materials, but they did not originate or determine the project concept, core research questions, scientific framing, scientific rationale, model assumptions, parameter choices, software architecture, validation strategy, interpretation of results.

-OpenAI ChatGPT, including GPT-5.5 Thinking, OpenAI Codex, and Anthropic Claude were used as assistive tools for drafting, copy-editing, repository review, audit-prompt design, and test-planning support.
-All AI-assisted outputs were reviewed, edited, validated, and accepted or rejected by the human author.
-The author made the core scientific, modelling, release, and wording decisions and remains responsible for accuracy, originality, licensing, and compliance.
+All AI-assisted text, code suggestions, repository changes, and methodological suggestions were reviewed, edited, validated, and either accepted or rejected by the human author.
+The author remains responsible for the accuracy, originality, licensing, security, reproducibility, and compliance of the submitted work.

-During JOSS review, do not use AI to generate substantive replies to editors or reviewers, except for translation or language polishing where disclosed.
+For any later JOSS review correspondence, generative AI will be limited to translation or language polishing where disclosed; substantive scientific and technical responses to editors and reviewers will be written and approved by the author.

 ## Critical readiness checks before pressing submit